 While your accessories are only a small part of your look, they really can create a wonderful focal point or be the cherry on top.
 It’s one of the reasons I take many accessories with me when I travel.

 Insider tip: Even though jewelry can be small and easy to pack, I do concentrate on the lighter items for traveling.
-Many of the modern earrings are either acrylic, wood or leather.
-Another easy option for traveling are scarves.
+Many modern earrings are either acrylic, wood, or leather.
+Another easy option for traveling is scarves.

 As for the belt, I know many women don’t wear one much anymore.
 But let me remind you they can be for everyone.
-EVEN if you are short waisted or apple shaped.
-As proof, Lesley wears them occasionally like she did in this post.
+EVEN if you are short-waisted or apple-shaped.
+As proof, Lesley wears them occasionally as she did in this post.

 Insider tip: Some belts can be very expensive.
-So make sure to look for them at the second hand stores.
+So make sure to look for them at second-hand stores.
 I’ve found barely worn ones for under $10.

 Mom Made It

-She made the top, and then transformed the skirt.
-The skirt was actually a dress (see the original here) that was sent to me from Time for Me Catalog (you can see some of their clothing here).
-Unfortunately it was too big, and too black.
+She made the top and then transformed the skirt.
+The skirt was actually a dress that was sent to me from Time for Me Catalog.
+Unfortunately, it was too big and too black.
 What I mean about too black is that both my mom and I try not to wear black near our faces because it washes out our complexion.

 However, my mom had the idea to cut off the top portion of the dress and make it into a skirt instead.
 Even if you don’t sew, you could certainly take this to an alterations shop to do this trick.
 It’s a wonderful way to stop throwing our clothing out, and recycling it!